 After a somewhat arduous swim, I arrive in the patch of sulfur-infused water to discover that its rather more lukewarm than hot.
 In October, one may want to think twice about the swim if sensitive to the cold, as the seawater isn't particularly warm either during this itme of year.

-The island's entire eastern side, its cliffs and the ocean below, is part of a massive caldera with nearby Nea Kameni island serving as the crater of the super volcano.
+The island's entire eastern side, its cliffs and the ocean below, is part of a massive caldera formed by the original eruption of this super volcano.

-It's name used to mean 'circle,' the shape of the once-larger island that encompassed the islands near Santorini and the original caldera.
+Santorini means 'circle,' the shape of the once-larger island that encompassed all the islands near Santorini before the original eruption.